-Maria Montoya Martinez (1887 – July 20, 1980) was a San Ildefonso Pueblo pottery artist who created internationally known pottery.
-Maria (born Maria Antonia Montoya) with her husband Julian and other family members researched traditional Pueblo pottery styles and techniques to create pieces reflective of the Pueblo people’s legacy of fine artwork and crafts.
+Maria Montoya Martinez (1887 - July 20, 1980) was a San Ildefonso Pueblo pottery artist who created an internationally known style of pottery.
+Maria (born Maria Antonia Montoya), with her husband Julian and other family members, researched traditional Pueblo pottery styles and design techniques to create pieces reflective of the Pueblo people's legacy of fine artwork and crafts.

 Maria and Julian experimented with a number of different clays, tempering agents and firing methods but nothing was producing the results she wanted.
 Serafina Tafoya of Santa Clara Pueblo was still making pottery the ancient way and she showed them a method of smothering the fire at a certain point during firing that caused a vacuum induction/oxygen reduction process that trapped the smoke and essentially carbonized the clay surfaces of the pots, turning everything black.
 Maria also picked up several polishing and burnishing tips from Serafina.

 She delivered a few black pots to Hewitt in 1913, then hid the rest away.
 She wasn't happy with the quality of them until Hewitt brought some guests to Maria's home several years later and they were primarily interested in her black pots.
 That was when she decided to perfect her process for making them.
 Julian also spent several years developing a process for decorating the pots in which the pot is burnished first, then a matte background added.
 Between her ability to make the pots and her husband Julian's ability to decorate them, Maria became world-famous and is attributed with resuscitating Pueblo pottery as an art form.
 Maria also spent half her life teaching others to make pottery her way.